Ivan Ljubičić: 2006

 Prior to the Australian Open, Ljubičić played a tournament in Chennai.
 Seeded first, he was expected to do well on the hard courts there.
-He reached the final and defeated Spaniard Carlos Moyà 7–6, 6–2.
+He reached the final and defeated Spaniard Carlos Moyà.
 At the Australian Open, he reached the quarterfinals of a Grand Slam tournament for the first time in his career.
-He defeated Thomas Johansson of Sweden 6–2, 6–4, 6–4, in the fourth round.
-He lost to eventual finalist Marcos Baghdatis of Cyprus in the quarterfinals 4–6, 2–6, 6–4, 6–3, 3–6.
+He defeated Thomas Johansson of Sweden in straight sets in the fourth round.
+He lost to eventual finalist Marcos Baghdatis of Cyprus in the quarterfinals in five sets.
 After the Australian Open, he played at the Zagreb Indoor Open, which is played on carpet, a surface typically favoured by Ljubičić.
-He reached the final once more and defeated Stefan Koubek 6–3, 6–4.
+He reached the final once more and defeated Stefan Koubek.

 He bettered this feat when he made the semifinals of the French Open, beating Carlos Berlocq, Óscar Hernández, Juan Mónaco, Rubén Ramírez Hidalgo and Julien Benneteau before the run ended with a loss to Rafael Nadal, who holds the record for the longest win streak on clay.
 It was speculated that Ljubičić was able to make it this far because his highest-ranked opponent was not even ranked in the top 70.
 After the match, Ljubičić made controversial comments about how Nadal took too much time between points.
 He stated he hoped Roger Federer would defeat him in the final.
 However, Nadal went on to beat Federer in the final.
-Ljubičić then traveled to Queen's Club, defeating Răzvan Sabău 7–6, 6–2, before losing to Gaël Monfils 6–7, 5–7, in the round of 16.
+Ljubičić then traveled to Queen's Club, defeating Răzvan Sabău before losing to Gaël Monfils in the round of 16.

 At the Wimbledon Championships, Ljubičić faced 2005 quarterfinalist Feliciano López.
 He won 11–9 in the fifth.
 He then defeated Justin Gimelstob, before losing in the third round to Dmitry Tursunov, after being up two sets to none.
 He then traveled to Gstaad, Switzerland to play in the Allianz Suisse Open on red clay.
 Being the top seed, he defeated Spaniard Albert Portas in the first round and Marco Chiudinelli in the second round, before losing to seed Feliciano López in straight sets.
 In the Canada Masters, he reached the third round, before losing out to Fernando González.
 He then went to the Bangkok Open, where he was the top seed and reached the final round.
-He met America's James Blake, but was defeated 3–6, 1–6, and moved to no. 3 on the ATP ace list.
+He met America's James Blake, but was defeated and moved to no. 3 on the ATP ace list.
 He did not remain no. 3, due to David Nalbandian, who pushed him down by advancing to the semifinals in Madrid.
 At the US Open, Ljubičić was drawn against Feliciano López of Spain in the first round, as he had been at Wimbledon.
-Lopez defeated Ljubičić, 6–3, 6–3, 6–3.
+Lopez defeated Ljubičić in straight sets.